rm2258/rm2258.github.io/about.markdown

 permalink: /about/
 ---

+This is a work in progress at the moment, but please take a look at my [LinkedIn](https://www.linkedin.com/in/ramon-mendoza-uriarte) in the meantime!

+Also this was built with Jekyll, which you can learn about from:

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: